 In an effort to verify dual enrollment courses are equal to that of traditional courses, a site visit schedule has been set by WCC.
 New instructors will be visited by their Program Head/Faculty Liaison once during the first academic year.
-Veteran instructors, provided they have received at least a good (or higher) score on course evaluations from dual enrollment students, will be visited on anywhere from a 1-year to 3-year cycle as set by the Program Head/Faculty Liaison.
+Veteran instructors, provided they have received at least a good (or higher) score on course evaluations from dual enrollment students, will be visited on a 3-year cycle as set by the Program Head/Faculty Liaison.